the loo family

 As an entrepreneurial family by nature, they decided to establish a family foundation that could make strategic investments and thoughtful gifts towards a vibrant, thriving Colorado Springs.

-It all began with a little stationary company
+It all began with a little stationery company

 Looart press begins